davexhardware/CycleGAN-VAE-NST/README.md

-# CycleGAN implementation with Variational Autoencoders for Neural Style Transfer from human portraits to OnePiece
+# CycleGAN implementation with Variational Autoencoders for Neural Style Transfer

 This repository is a fork of <a href="https://github.com/junyanz/pytorch-CycleGAN-and-pix2pix">pytorch-CycleGAN-and-pix2pix</a>, find all of the aknowledgments at the bottom of this readme.
+### NST from human pictures to OnePiece

 This project aims at transferring style from OnePiece's anime images to real human pictures.
 This particular Deep Learning task was carried on using a particular architecture, the CycleGAN (Generative Adversarial Networks), which uses two generators and two discriminators to transfer from style A to style B and back (B to A).
 It also introduces the **"Cycle Consistency Loss"** concept, that ensures that a style transfer is consistent because it can be reversed.